-In this subsection, we compare the finite-sample performance of the MI-WOLS estimator with two widely used double robust procedures: the AIPW estimator \citep{funk2011doubly,kurz2022augmented} and G-estimation \citep{robins1989analysis,vansteelandt2014structural}.
-These methods represent standard benchmarks for double-robust causal inference and provide a natural reference for evaluating the behaviour of our weighted regression approach in the presence of missing confounders.
+In this subsection, we compare the finite-sample performance of the MI-WOLS estimator with two widely used doubly robust procedures: the AIPW estimator \citep{funk2011doubly,kurz2022augmented} and G-estimation \citep{robins1989analysis,vansteelandt2014structural}.
+These methods represent standard benchmarks for doubly robust causal inference and provide a natural reference for evaluating the behaviour of our weighted regression approach in the presence of missing confounders.

 The AIPW estimator augments the inverse probability weighted estimator with an outcome regression component, thereby achieving consistency when either the treatment or the outcome model is correctly specified.
 For a binary treatment, the AIPW estimator of the average treatment effect is defined as: